Apollo9999/Monitoring-Tool-for-Reduction-of-Carbon-Foot-Print/README.md

-#Monitoring and Reduction of Carbon and Methane Gas Leaks
+#Monitoring Tool For Reduction Of Carbon Foot Print

 The world is moving to a Low carbon centered economy.
 The countries on the planet and top 500 companies are already voluntary commited to reach net zero carbon.
 More carbon will mean higher prices.
 The price of the carbon credits will increase every year.
 Net Zero carbon is important.
 We are Witnessed over the last 2 decades before climate change becomes irreversible.
 Methane is a large contributor to global warming 84 times more potent than CO2 and there is a lack of accountability for large pollution events, especially by the coal/fossil and gas industry